highcharts/highcharts/docs/datagrid/style-by-css.md

 ```

 ## Row/Cell height
-From the performance reasons the height of every row and cell is static and apply ellipsis for a long text.
+For performance reasons the height of every row, and hence cell, is static and long texts are truncated with an ellipsis.
 However, you can disable this by setting the [settings.rows.strictHeights](https://api.highcharts.com/dashboards/#interfaces/DataGrid_DataGridOptions.ColumnsSettings#strictHeights) option to `true`

 ```js